Sarah Blasko: 2015–2016: Eternal Return

-2017–present: Depth of Field
+2017–present: Depth of Field & I Just Need to Conquer This Mountain

 On 10 November 2017, Blasko announced her sixth studio album called, Depth of Field.
 This came with the announcement of the first single from the album "Phantom" and accompanying video directed by Mclean Stephenson.
 Much of Depth of Field was written and recorded during a two-week artist residency at Campbelltown Arts Centre in Sydney, Australia, alongside long time collaborator Nick Wales, David Hunt, and Ben Fletcher.
 The album was released on 23 February 2018.

 During the writing and recording process of Depth of Field, film maker Brendan Fletcher filmed the process and turned the footage into an upcoming documentary called Blasko, Narrated by Blasko herself, the documentary is an intimate portrait of the artist as she composes the new album.
 The documentary aired on 14 November 2017 on the Australian Broadcasting Corporation.

 Blasko provided original songs for the soundtrack of Bell Shakespeare's 2023 production of Twelfth Night.
 She was initially hesitant to approach the comedy play; however, upon reading it, "[she] realised that characters like Sebastian and Viola are experiencing a huge amount of grief" and that "the treatment of Malvolio" is "really intense".
 Travis Johnson of TimeOut praised Blasko's originals, "reminding us that, for all the ribaldry, the story is rooted in real emotion and longing".

 In July 2024, Blasko announced I Just Need to Conquer This Mountain will be released in November 2024.